thesofproject/sof-docs/developer_guides/firmware/hostless_firmware.rst

    The internal audio PLL drives external DACs, smart amplifiers, and codecs.

 2. **Clock Consumer Mode**:
    The microcontroller disables its internal bit-clock dividers and synchronizes its DMA receiver/transmitter to external BCLK and FSYNC lines driven by a host DUT (such as Intel Tiger Lake CAVS or Panther Lake ACE).
 The microcontroller FIFO tracks external word clocks with zero phase slip.
+Note that platforms with 1.8V digital I/O (such as Intel Panther Lake) require an inline bidirectional 1.8V to 3.3V voltage level shifter when interfacing with 3.3V microcontroller GPIOs to prevent electrical overstress and ensure signal logic thresholds are met.

 3. **DMIC Injector Mode**:
    Specialized clocking configuration where the host DUT drives the PDM clock line, and the hostless bridge generates a phase-aligned PDM microphone bitstream on the data pin, simulating hardware digital microphones for driver automated testing.